 - They need time to socialize and enjoy celebrating team achievements.

-- Encourage competition and independent work
+- They are encouraged by competition and independent work.

 How to support and reward

 We all enjoy some sort of recognition of our effort, service, or achievement.
 It doesn’t have to be extra pay, a gift, or assistance.
 And it can come from a peer.
 Here are some tips on what people with different styles might value most.